Skip to content

 Source

 Need-based middle-income supplement.
-Not a headline award, but almost everyone who is FAFSA-eligible and at OU receives something from this pool.
+Not a headline award, but a broad pool for FAFSA-eligible OU students.

 Source

 Nomination-gated.
-Covered in the main merit tier section above.
+The smaller sibling of the Rising Scholars automatic-qualifier track.
 Listed here because many families don't discover it through the main scholarships page.

 Source